When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 Recommendations for Later Postpartum Exercise

-If you are four-six weeks postpartum or farther along, AND you have been working on these exercises for a few weeks, you may be ready to try these exercises as well.
+If you are four-six weeks postpartum or further along, AND you have been working on these exercises for a few weeks, you may be ready to try these exercises as well.

 Final Thoughts

 Remember, the FIRST part of postpartum recovery is REST.
-I highly recommend following the postpartum 5-5-5 rule, protecting those first 2 weeks (if not up to a month) as much as possible.
-You can do all of the above exercises during this time period.
+I highly recommend following the postpartum 5-5-5 rule, and protecting those first 2 weeks (if not up to a month) as much as possible.

 If you are looking for a full day-by-day exercise plan for the first two weeks postpartum, complete with a gentle core and pelvic floor exercise routine you can do while resting in bed, I recommend getting my early postpartum recovery guide.